 This is by far our most common financial model.
 All of our non-salaried, tuition fee courses cost £9,250 (£5,500 per year for part time trainees), which is usually paid via a student loan.
 In addition, many secondary subjects qualify for a tax free training bursary, which might be as much as £26,000 for the shortage subjects.

-many (secondary) trainees are financially better off following a non salaried route, with a tax free bursary.
+This means that many (secondary) trainees are financially better off following a non salaried route, with a tax free bursary.

 This is particularly advantageous for trainees who know the school – eg if they are a Teaching Assistant who wants to become a teacher in the same school.
 Sometimes, if recruitment is difficult, schools might employ an unqualified teacher and ‘train her up’ through CTSN SCITT.
 The school pays for the training, often assisted by a grant from DfE (Department for Education).

 Trainees in physics, maths, chemistry, computing, languages or geography can apply for a scholarship, worth £28,000.
 Scholarships are awarded by the subject associations and, in addition to financial support, there are other perks.
-See get into teaching for more information.
+See Get into teaching for more information.